wwrechard/pydlm/doc/source/example.rst

-We see that the latent state of `b` quickly shift from 0 (which is our initial guess on the parameter) to around 3.0 and the confidence interval explode and then narrow down as more data comes.
+We see that the latent state of `b` quickly shift from 0 (which is our initial guess on the parameter) to around 3.0 and the confidence interval explodes and then narrows down as more data is added.

 Once we are happy about the result, we can fetch the results:::